AriJordan/Optimization/README.md

 # Optimization

-Some code of optimization contest's problems
+Some code of optimization contest's problems.
+I have also competed in several optimization problems on https://www.codingame.com/multiplayer, but people can still compete there, so no code here.